 Old interface, new controls

 With New Eagle’s assistance, the customer was able to meet its goals for the excavator, without sacrificing its user interface.
 Thanks to some savvy engineering work, New Eagle was able to meet all of the the customer’s requirements, creating a single or dual-joystick operated excavator.

-With New Eagle’s model and parameters, it was easy for the customer to develop and test the control algorithms needed to run the system.
-When it came time to move from simulation to the hardware, the customer was able to use Raptor’s autocode generation feature to immediately put its Simulink® algorithms on production hardware.
-This allowed them to skip the process of rewriting algorithms in C/C++.
-In the end, the customer rapidly developed a demonstration system that met or exceeded OEM production-quality levels.
+With New Eagle’s model and parameters, the supplier easily developed and tested control algorithms needed to run its EPB system successfully.
+When it came time to move from simulation to hardware, the supplier used Raptor’s autocode generation feature to immediately put its Simulink® algorithms on production hardware, able to skip the time-consuming process of rewriting algorithms in C/C++.

 A customer was in the middle of developing four demonstration vehicles (BMW X3, Hyundai Sonata, GMC Acadia Denali, Ford Mustang) powered by a custom natural-gas system.
 While the mechanical conversion of the vehicles from petroleum to natural gas was successful, the aftermarket control solutions for delivering the fuel did not meet the customer’s performance goals.
 With a marketing event on the horizon, the customer needed to resolve this problem, and fast.